lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 - ✅ Always use an immutable version tag such as a stable release (`v1`) or a version hash
 - ❌ Do not use a `latest` or `master` version modifiers, which could resolve in CI run-time to un-vetted and potentially malicious versions of artifacts that they pull in during the build.

-### Use trusted providers for CI plugins
+### Use trusted providers for CI plugins or containers

 While pinning specific versions of vendored plugins used within CI ensures that you always maintain a deterministic build and the same verified plugin code, you might still want to limit the use of those plugins entirely to only vendors that have been verified or scrutinized to an extent.

+This extends to the use of Docker containers within a CI workflow run, which you should ensure that jobs use official Docker container images, or otherwise containers that have been vetted and deemed of legitimate authority and trusted.

-- ✅ Only allow usage of trusted vendors in 3rd-party CI plugins
+- ✅ Only allow usage of trusted vendors in 3rd-party CI plugins or containers
 - ❌ Rogue and un-vetted usage of 3rd-party CI plugins may be a victim of low maintenance which could lead to malicious account takeovers, unnoticed malicious code injection, and generally a target of supply chain attacks.

 ℹ️ **Details**